Find Product

 Flatbed & low loaders

-If your fleet spans more than one of these categories, you are almost certainly operating a mixed fleet.
-The underwriting approach for a mixed construction fleet is more complex than for a uniform fleet, and it is important that your broker submits a complete vehicle schedule with accurate descriptions of each vehicle’s use rather than a simplified summary.
+If your fleet spans more than one of these categories, you’re almost certainly running a mixed fleet.
+The underwriting approach for a mixed construction fleet is more complex than for a uniform fleet, and your broker needs to submit a complete vehicle schedule with accurate descriptions of each vehicle’s use, not a simplified summary.
+For the wider commercial picture see our commercial fleet insurance guide.

 Cover types construction businesses need: what they actually mean

-Construction fleet insurance is not a single policy but typically a combination of covers.
-Understanding what each element does, and crucially what it does not, prevents the gap that leads to declined claims.
+Construction fleet insurance isn’t a single policy but typically a combination of covers.
+Knowing what each element does, and crucially what it doesn’t, prevents the gap that leads to declined claims.

 Cover type What it covers Construction relevance Included as standard?